I discovered electronics in 1963, when I was eleven,

 Sure, we rolled our eyes—but we kept watching the mailbox for the

 next issue, just the same.
-And with the perspective of forty years of
+And with the perspective of forty years

-universe of hobby electronics of his day, which was much narrower
+virtually the entire universe of hobby electronics of his day,

-than ours is now.
-Small wonder he repeated himself a little—and I
+which was much narrower than ours is now.
+Small wonder he

-grin a little to wonder what he would be able to do if he were alive and
+would be able to do if he were alive and writing today!

 Evolving Characters

-Like any good fictional series, especially one targeted at young people,
+Like any good fictional series, especially one targeted at young

-uses them quite consistently over the years.
-In addition to Carl and Jerry
+characters and uses them quite consistently over the years.
+In

-themselves, we meet:
+addition to Carl and Jerry themselves, we meet:

-- Bosco, Carl's dog (said to be an airdale but mostly looking and acting
+- Bosco, Carl's dog (said to be an airdale but mostly looking

-like a mutt);
+and acting like a mutt);

-- Eight-To-Go, a black cat that the boys barely rescue from an oil drum
+- Eight-To-Go, a black cat that the boys barely rescue from an

-lives down, eight to go...
+name—one of nine lives down, eight to go...

-- Police Chief Morton, who is both exasperated with the boys' exploits
+- Police Chief Morton, who is both exasperated with the boys'

-and dependent on them to solve crimes;
+exploits and dependent on them to solve crimes;

-- Mr. Gruber, an elderly man down the street who rode with Teddy Roosevelt's
+- Mr. Gruber, an elderly man down the street who rode with Teddy

-- Norma, a girl living next door who (at 22 or 23) is a little too
+- Norma, a girl living next door who (at 22 or 23) is a little

-her with her love life;
+them to help her with her love life;

 - Mr. Stagg, the clueless high-school principal;

-- Jodi Preston, a coed and ham radio op studying EE with the boys at
+- Jodi Preston, a coed and ham radio op studying EE with the

-Parvoo University; and
+boys at Parvoo University; and

-- Thelma, a friend of Jodi's at Parvoo, about whom we don't in truth
+- Thelma, a friend of Jodi's at Parvoo, about whom we don't in

-Most of the stories take place in and around Carl and Jerry's small-town
+Most of the stories take place in and around Carl and Jerry's

-home in northern Indiana, though with geological features like caves and
+small-town home in northern Indiana, though with geological

-hills that one just doesn't associate with Midwestern corn country.
+features like caves and hills that one just doesn't associate with

-Unlike Tom Swift and most of the characters in the Sunday comics, Carl
+Unlike Tom Swift and most of the characters in the Sunday comics,

-quite young, perhaps thirteen or at most fourteen.
-By May 1959, the story
+them sound quite young, perhaps thirteen or at most fourteen.
+By

-states that the boys are 16.
-They got around entirely on their bikes until
+May 1959, the story states that the boys are 16.
+They got around

-their respective fathers agreed to allow them to share a car in the June
+allow them to share a car in the June 1960 story, "Two Tough

-1960 story, "Two Tough Customers," which may have less electronics
+Customers," which may have less electronics in it than any other

-in it than any other story in the series.
-(It does explain how to buy
+story in the series.
+(It does explain how to buy a used car

 In "Off to a Bad Start" (September 1961) the boys arrive at

-Parvoo University (a thinly veiled reference to Purdue) and bemoan the
+Parvoo University (a thinly veiled reference to Purdue) and bemoan

-gets them in serious trouble) and while they can round up parts by dumpster
+prank (which almost gets them in serious trouble) and while they

-diving, doing the assembly is a problem.
-But no: Carl remains very true
+problem.
+But no: Carl remains very true to himself, and pulls a

-to himself, and pulls a tiny pencil solding iron and some solder from
+tiny pencil solding iron and some solder from his travel case,

 "You may get old Carl